 Foster Sales Team Collaboration

-Before the pandemic, accessing a colleague’s sales knowledge was as easy as listening over the cubicle wall or running into a leader in the break room.
-Many sales leaders are now using video to replicate that type of knowledge sharing in a remote environment.
+In the past, accessing a colleague’s sales knowledge was as easy as listening over the cubicle wall or running into a leader in the break room.
+Many sales leaders now use video to replicate that type of knowledge sharing in a remote environment.
 Reps record themselves sharing their best sales practices, including whiteboarding techniques, negotiating strategies, competitive intelligence—anything they think will help the team advance their sales.
 Sellers can watch these videos repeatedly, giving all sellers—particularly newer hires—the information they need to move the sale forward.

 Create Personal Rapport in a Virtual World